Lawsuit Investigation: Luxe Bidet Supply Line Leaking?

 - A successful class action lawsuit could help customers get back money they spent on the bidets and potentially force the manufacturer to offer a free fix.

 Specifically, the attorneys believe a potential defect may be causing the bidets to start leaking, sometimes soon after they’ve been installed.
-Customers have complained online that their bidets started dripping or spraying water from parts of the supply line, including where the hot water hose connects.
+Customers have complained online that their bidets started dripping or spraying water from parts of the supply line, including where the water hose connects.
 In some cases, customers reported that the leaking caused flooding and extensive property damage – and others say they were forced to stop using the bidet due to the leaks.

 A class action lawsuit could help consumers get back money they spent on the bidets – but the attorneys need to speak with more people who experienced these issues as they work to determine whether a lawsuit can be filed.